Fresh Basil Pesto Sauce (nut-free!)

 Instructions

-- First, if you taking fresh basil from your garden, you will need to prep and rinse the leaves.
+- First, if you're taking fresh basil from your garden, you will need to prep and rinse the leaves.
 Remove only the leaves of basil, and discard all the stems.
-Using a salad spinner rinse fresh basil under cold water, then spin out excess water.
-No Need if you buy fresh basil that's already been rinsed.
+Using a salad spinner, rinse fresh basil under cold water, then spin out excess water.
+No Need to do this extra step if you buy fresh basil that's already been rinsed.

-- Using a blender, or a food processor, pour in only 1/4 cup of extra virgin olive oil and toss in the basil leaves, garlic cloves, cayenne pepper, and salt.
+- Using a blender or a food processor, pour in only 1/4 cup of extra virgin olive oil and toss in the basil leaves, garlic cloves, cayenne pepper, and salt and pepper.

-- Transfer the pesto in an air-tight glass mason jar, or airtight container.
-Keep it chilled in the refrigerated, and it will stay fresh for up to 3 months.
+- Transfer the pesto to an airtight glass mason jar or airtight container.
+Keep it chilled in the refrigerator, and it will stay fresh for up to 3 months.

 - Yields: about 2 cups